opensearch-project/documentation-website/_install-and-configure/install-opensearch/index.md

   Sets the size of the Java heap (we recommend half of system RAM).

-  It's important to note that OpenSearch defaults to `-Xms1g -Xmx1g` for heap memory allocation, which take precedence over configurations specified using percentage notation (`-XX:MinRAMPercentage`, `-XX:MaxRAMPercentage`).
+ OpenSearch defaults to `-Xms1g -Xmx1g` for heap memory allocation, which takes precedence over configurations specified using percentage notation (`-XX:MinRAMPercentage`, `-XX:MaxRAMPercentage`).
 For example, if you set `OPENSEARCH_JAVA_OPTS=-XX:MinRAMPercentage=30 -XX:MaxRAMPercentage=70`, the predefined `-Xms1g -Xmx1g` values will override these settings.
-When using `OPENSEARCH_JAVA_OPTS` to define memory allocation, ensure you use the `-Xms` and `-Xmx` notation.
+When using `OPENSEARCH_JAVA_OPTS` to define memory allocation, make sure you use the `-Xms` and `-Xmx` notation.
+{: .note}

 - `nofile 65536`